Azmk1/Azmk1/README.md

 - 👀 I’m interested in becoming a software engineer.
 - 🌱 I’m currently learning computer science at Queens College.
 - 💞️ I’m looking to collaborate on .
-- 📫 How to reach me linkedin: Azm Karim or on my email: azkarim05@gmail.com
+- 📫 How to reach me linkedin: https://www.linkedin.com/in/azm-karim-b78836300/ or on my email: azkarim05@gmail.com
 - 😄 Pronouns: he/him